codebytere/talks/nodevember-2017/script.md

 So you can see I have two functions side by side, and your eyes have to do a significant amount of jumping around to discern the order in which the functions are executing.
 On the right side, i've mapped the letters to the order in which they run.
 This should be a little more intuitive to look at.

-// TODO add more here
+// TODO ADD MORE HERE
 If you execute a long-running operation within a single-threaded event loop, the process "blocks".

 ### Errors